 It is very clear from the data above that your discount programs must include luxury or recreational products.
 This relevancy in the products, like mobile coupons, vacation discounts, etc., promotes a positive environment in your workplace.

 Everything, good or bad, will eventually come to an end.

 Your contract with the firm providing the discount program does not serve as an exception.

 It would help if you found out how long the contract will run.
-If you decide not to continue with their services, what will be the notice period?
+If you decide not to continue with the services, the notice period will be?
 Upon completion of the period of the agreement, will it renew itself?
 These are some of the few questions you need to be wary of while considering.

 It would help if you did not assign a low priority to this decision.